 By providing an appropriate curriculum the school aims to meet the needs of all children within the classroom.
-Some children who have special educational needs (or SEN) e.g. learning, behavioural, emotional, sensory, physical, speech and communication difficulties may need extra consideration and support.
-We aim, within the nationally established Code of Practice, to identify and help those children, working alongside parents and where necessary outside agencies such as the Speech and Language Service or the Educational Psychology Service.
+Some children who have special educational needs (SEN) e.g. communication and interaction (C&I), cognition and learning (C&L), social, emotional and mental health (SEMH), sensory and/or physical needs (S&PN), may require additional consideration and support.
+We aim, within the nationally established Code of Practice, to identify and help those children, working alongside parents and where necessary specialist agencies e.g. Speech and Language, Educational Psychology, Occupational Health and CAMHS (Child and Adolescent Mental Health Service).

 All children identified as having special educational needs are recorded on the special needs register as a supportive way of ensuring that their needs are met.
-The term "School Action" is used to describe the provision for those children whose needs are met through support in school.
-The term "School Action Plus" is used to describe the provision for those children whose needs are met with the help of outside agencies.

 The class teacher and school's Inclusion Manager work with the involvement of parents and carers to plan strategies to support the child and ensure access to a broad curriculum.
+Identified children are set targets which are reviewed on a termly basis.

 A few children in the school have been assessed as needing individual support which is financed by the local authority.
+These children will have an Education, Health and Care Plan (EHCP).

-We hope to involve parents and carers in an active partnership with the school so that we can work together to ensure each child's needs are being met.
+We endeavour to involve parents and carers in an active partnership with the school so that we can work together to ensure each child's needs are being met.

-Together with a designated academy council member with a special interest in special educational needs, the infant school has regular liaison and development meetings with the juniors to ensure continuity between the two schools.
+Together with a designated academy council member with a special interest in SEN, the infant school has regular liaison and development meetings with the juniors to ensure continuity between the two schools.